header source

 Multilingual Support

 This is the second theme.
-The old site only provided Japanese, but this time I made all elements multilingual.
+The old site was only available in Japanese, but this time all elements support multiple languages.

 Content Translation

 There are several ways to achieve multilingual support.
-One method is to apply Google Translate to the entire page, which is widely used on personal sites and is easy to implement.
-On the other hand, with the recent progress of LLMs, high-quality translations can be done at a low cost.
+The method of applying Google Translate to the entire page is widely used on personal sites and is easy.
+On the other hand, with the recent progress of LLMs, high-quality translations can be done cheaply.

 URL Options

-There are several options for handling language information (locale).
+There are also various options for how to handle language display information (locale).

-When accessing the canonical URL, it automatically determines the locale and redirects, and I added a language switcher in the header.
+When opening the canonical URL, it automatically determines the locale and redirects while allowing switching in the header.

 Portability

-Works and blog articles are written in Markdown files.
-If you've used Hugo before, you'll find it easy to understand.
-This provides the following benefits:
+Works articles and blog posts are written in markdown files.
+Those who have used Hugo will find this easy to understand.
+This provides the following advantages:

 High Portability

-If you want to move it to another site, you can simply copy and paste the Markdown content.
-Additionally, since it's a standardized notation, it's easy to convert to other formats.
+Even if you want to take it to another site, you can just copy and paste the markdown content.
+Also, because it's a standardized notation, it's easy to convert to other formats.

-Since it's almost plain text and widely known notation, you can use various linters.
-Starting with textlint, you can easily use tools that help with writing articles.
+Because it's almost plain text and widely known notation, you can use various linters.
+Starting with textlint, you can easily borrow the power of tools that are helpful when writing articles.

-It's easy to replace multiple articles at once or apply the results of LLMs and revert them if needed.
-Since you can use Markdown, Git, and VS Code, you can manage it with the same feeling as managing ordinary source code.
-As an engineer, you can use powerful tools without learning costs and manage it easily.
+It's also easy to replace multiple articles at once, or apply results from LLMs and revert part of it if you don't like it.
+After all, you can use Markdown, Git, and VS Code, so you can process it with the same feeling as handling normal source code.
+For engineers, there's no learning cost at all to use powerful tools, so you can manage without much effort by standing on the shoulders of titans.

 Extensibility

-Markdown itself has limited expressive power compared to general blog platforms, but it's sufficient for ordinary articles.
-If you need to, you can modify the parser to achieve it.
-There are various Markdown parsers and plugins available, so you can use the one you like[5].
+The expressive power of Markdown itself is inferior to general blog platforms, but it's not a problem for writing normal articles.
+Also, if you really get stuck somewhere, you can tweak the parser to somehow manage.
+There are various markdown parsers and plugins in the world, so you can use whichever you like[7].

 Summary

-I've introduced the background and themes of the site renewal.
-In the next article, I'll discuss the details of the functionality and implementation, as well as future challenges.
+So far, we've looked at the background and themes related to the site renewal.
+In the next article, I plan to touch on the details of functions and implementation, and future challenges.

 脚注